Neiso/coinhouse/README.md

 # GET TRANSACTIONS FROM ETH ADDRESS
 To get informations about the transactions of an ETH address, please enter the address in the text input or scan a QR code address containing ONLY the address.
 If you want more information about specific transaction, you can tap on that transaction and it will roll out more details.
-You can also click on a "TO" address to search transactions for that address.
+You can also click on the "TO" address to search transactions for that address.

 ### Install